-- Assign your Custom Printer to a test Blueprint.
+- Assign your Custom Printer to a Blueprint.

-- Enter the CUPS printer name.
+- In the Printer Name field, enter the CUPS printer name.
 You should remove any special characters and replace spaces with underscore characters.
 Dashes are not allowed in CUPS queue names.

-- Enter the printer location.
+- In the Location field, enter the location.
 This will be visible to the user in the location field of their printer preferences.

-- Enter the device URI.
-The URI is usually the print protocol (ipp:// or lpd:// or dnssd://) followed by the hostname or ip address of the printer.
-If you are sending the print jobs to a print server, you will typically see the queue name appended after the hostname (eg. lpd://print-server.local/queue_name).
+- In the Device URI field, enter the device URI.
+This is usually the print protocol (ipp:// or lpd:// or dnssd://) followed by the hostname or IP address of the printer.
+If you are sending print jobs to a print server, you will typically see the queue name appended to the hostname (for example, lpd://print-server.local/queue_name).